walid-mashal/laravel-validation/README.md

 The following is a list of the validation rules available

+#### alpha

+The field under validation must be entirely alphabetic characters.

+#### alpha_num

+The field under validation must be entirely alpha-numeric characters.

+#### between:min,max

+The field under validation must have a size between the given **min** and **max**.
+Strings and numerics are evaluated in the same fashion as the **size** rule.

 #### boolean

 The field under validation must be able to be cast as a **boolean**.
 Accepted input values are true, false, 1, 0, "1" and "0".

+#### confirmed

+The field under validation must have a matching field of foo_confirmation.
+For example, if the field under validation is password, a matching password_confirmation field must be present in the input.

 #### date